Curriculum intent is a framework for setting out the aims of an education programme, including the knowledge and understanding gained at each stage.

 Level of knowledge and understanding

-All curricula have different aims, but regardless of these differences, there is one core purpose: to help learners gain a deeper level of knowledge and understanding about certain topics or areas.
-This aim can help people think more specifically about what they want learners to know and understand at each stage within their study.
+All curricula have different aims, but regardless of these differences, one core purpose is to help learners gain deeper knowledge and understanding about certain topics or areas.
+This aim can help people think more specifically about what they want learners to know and understand at each study stage.

 Knowledge and understanding are closely connected: knowledge is what learners know, while understanding is the complex process of interpreting that knowledge.